top of page

 A private pilot certificate is like a driver's license.
 It allows you to fly almost anywhere in the United States and even outside the United States when you comply with regulations of the foreign country where the aircraft is operated.
 You can carry any number of passengers, and you can share certain operating expenses with your passengers.
 A private pilot has fewer limitations than a sport pilot.
 Although there are currency and medical requirements to make sure you stay proficient and healthy, only a few other factors affect when and where you can fly.

 One restriction to a private pilot's freedom of flight comes from Mother Nature—the weather.
-You can fly in some weather conditions but not others, at least without additional training.
+You can fly in some weather conditions but not others, at least not without additional training.
 As a private pilot, you can’t fly in the clouds unless you earn an instrument rating: If it's raining outside and you can't see the neighbor's house through the fog, you shouldn't be wandering around in the sky unless you've been trained in the fine art of flight in instrument meteorological conditions.

 Instrument Rating